-OpenRemote is a fully open source IoT platform (100% open source with published code) and it is mainly used for the creation of government related solutions.
-The benefits of the platform for its users result from the fact that there are no features of the code which are hidden behind the subscription model.
-This makes the platform attractive also for medium to large sized companies.
+OpenRemote is a fully open source IoT platform (100% open source with published code) and it is used by more and more OEMs as the basis for their own IoT device management platform.
+The benefits of the platform for its users result from the fact that there are no features of the code which are hidden behind the subscription model, hence preventing an unwanted vendor lock-in.
+This makes the platform attractive also for medium to large sized device companies as well as government related applications.
 Due to its intuitive interface and available support for end users, OpenRemote can be used also by non-programmers.

 OpenRemote’s offers open APIs and source code, i.e. people can download and install it.
 The use of OpenRemote is free of charge.
 The APIs are both generic and more specific.
 For technical people all the necessary documentation is available, and there are also video tutorials where it is explained how to set up their own environment.

 The time needed for using the OpenRemote platform varies.
 Setting up the main branch takes between 10 and 15 minutes but if end-user wants to customize a solution it can take up to 2 hours.
 The majority of the codes of the platform has been developed by the company themselves which makes it very useable.
 The fact that the platform is open source makes it easy to pick up and it applies to a broad group of end users.
 OpenRemote gets continuous feedback from the end users which makes it a contentiously developing platform where new codes are added.